vvscode/docs/README.md

 If you're new to Markdown or need to update your knowledge check out this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+Tips on how to write useful and easy to read [docs](CONTRIBUTING.md)

 ### Callouts

 To use callouts and the benefit of having them styled with CSS they should be written as follows: